 These headphones do not come with an app or software for added customization options.

 The DT 1990 are not Bluetooth compatible headphones.
 If you want a good-sounding wireless headset, then consider the Bose QuietComfort 35 II.

-The Beyerdynamic DT1990 PRO have a simple 1/8" TRS audio cable with no in-line remote/microphone, so they will only provide audio when connected to your PS4, Xbox One or PC.
+The Beyerdynamic DT1990 PRO have a simple 1/8" TRS audio cable.
+However, it doesn't have an in-line remote/microphone, so the headphones can only receive audio when connected to your PC, PlayStation, or Xbox console.

 The Beyerdynamic DT1990 do not have a dock.
 If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7.